amyDing629/CSC207-Project/phase1/README.txt

              [Edit information menu]
              --> Change password(1)
              --> Freeze a user(2)
+                 -->freeze a user: freeze a user by entering username.
+                 -->unfreeze a user: unfreeze user after user have unfreeze request.
+                 -->request to remove freeze:request to unfreeze with reasons.
              --> Change user's limit(3)
              --> add new item into the system(4)
                  --> Add item your self